Skip Navigation or Skip to Content

 Instructor: Meri Walker

 Are you an avid mobile photographer with a story to tell?
-All those pictures languishing in your iPhone deserve more than a one-time share on social media.
-Why not curate some of them, wrap them in a simple story, and turn them into a visually rich eBook you can publish and distribute through the Apple Bookstore, to the people who matter most to you: your family, friends, and colleagues … and maybe a wider audience?
-If you have an Apple iPhone, an iPad Pro, and/or Mac laptop and are ready to learn some simple chops, this class will equip you to use simple IOS creation tools to turn an album of your photos, and some short text (and even some sound and/or video clips, if you like) into a beautiful eBook portfolio you can publish and distribute through the Apple Bookstore.
-The instructor will guide class participants through the ins and outs of using two Apple-based apps that make it easier than you might think to collect your photos and words into beautiful page layouts.
+Those pictures languishing in your iPhone or on your Mac computer deserve more than a one-time share on social media.
+Want to learn how to curate some of them, wrap them in a short, compelling story, and publish and distribute your own visually rich e-Book for your family, friends and colleagues … and maybe a wider audience?
+If you have a late-model Mac laptop and are ready to learn some simple chops, this class will equip you to turn an album of your photos, some short text — and even some sound and/or video clips, if you like — into a beautiful e-book you can publish and distribute online at no cost.
+The instructor will guide participants through the ins and outs of using BookCreator’s simple online software.
+Enjoy hands-on instructions in a learning community while preparing a multimedia e-book you’re proud to publish.

-Item Number: W25REC307A-1
+• Item Number: S25LIFE121A

-Dates: 1/8/2025 - 1/22/2025
+Dates: 5/14/2025 - 5/28/2025

 Days: W